 - Add the onions and cook until softened.

 - Add the ginger, curry powder and cayenne, and cook another minute.

-- Add the chickpea/stock/peanut butter puree, the remaining 2 cups of stock.
+- Add the chickpea/stock/peanut butter puree, tomatoes and paste, and the remaining 2 cups of stock.

 - Bring to a boil, then reduce heat to medium and simmer for a few minutes.

 - Cool 5 mins, then blend the soup in batches in the food processor/blender until smooth (or use an immersion blender).

 Nutritional information is an estimate and provided to you as a courtesy.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.